 M1 Finance has only been around since 2016, so the platform is still growing and features are being added on a regular basis.
 Despite being the newest robo-advisor on the block, the M1 Finance team has created something entirely unique.
 Instead of trying to replicate Betterment or Wealthfront, they have created a flexible and highly customizable platform.

-M1 finance is the best robo-advisor for investors who are looking to actively trade and manage their investment portfolio.
+M1 finance is the best robo-advisor for investors who are looking to actively manage their investment portfolio.
 Hands down, M1 Finance beats both Betterment and Wealthfront in portfolio customization and the number of available investments.
 When you also consider the fact that it’s 40% cheaper than both competitors for account balances over $100,000 (0.15% vs 0.25%), it’s hard to beat.

 Wealthfront is 2017’s standout robo-advisor.
-I’m not sure how they do it, but the Wealthfront team continues to roll out incredible features on a regular basis.
+I’m not sure how they do it, but the Wealthfront team continues to roll out valuable features on a regular basis.
 Wealthfront’s stock selling plan, 529 college savings plan, college planning advice, and portfolio line of credit are all features added in the past year.
 And you can’t forget Path, Wealthfront’s excellent financial planning experience.